X-Men: The Last Stand: Development

 Brett Ratner, who was previously considered to direct X-Men (2000) in 1996, and John Moore were both in the running to replace Vaughn during pre-production.
 On June 5, 2005, Ratner was confirmed as Vaughn's replacement.
-Ratner said he was surprised to get an invitation, as he thought he would have no chance to do a comic-book film after the cancelled Superman: Flyby for Warner Bros.
+Ratner said he was surprised to get an invitation, as he thought he would have no chance to do a comic-book film after the canceled Superman: Flyby for Warner Bros.
 With a limited knowledge of the X-Men mythos, Ratner trusted his writers on doing something faithful to the comics, having the script drawing all of its scenes from the original Marvel publications.